Norway–Poland relations

 Norway–Poland relations are the diplomatic relations between the Kingdom of Norway and the Republic of Poland.
 Both nations enjoy friendly relations, the importance of which centers on mutual historical relations and the fact that more than 100,000 Polish citizens live in Norway on a permanent basis, Poles make up 2.10% of the Norwegian population.
 Both nations are members of the Council of Europe, Council of the Baltic Sea States, NATO, OECD, OSCE, United Nations and the World Trade Organization.
+Poland is a full member of the European Union, while Norway is not.